Skip to main content

 Department of Treasury, Alcohol and Tobacco Tax and Trade Bureau

-18F worked with the Alcohol and Tobacco Tax and Trade Bureau (TTB) to modernize their applications for processing formula and label submissions from distillers.
-The goal was to reduce approval times and users with clearer guidance.
+18F worked with the Alcohol and Tobacco Tax and Trade Bureau (TTB) to modernize their applications for processing formula and label submissions from all beverage and non-beverage alcohol producers.
+The goal was to reduce approval times and give users clearer guidance.

 The project was expected to continue into the fall.
 However, after three months of stakeholder interviews, the work was halted before the team could finalize their recommendations.
 TTB now faces the choice of abandoning the project or hiring a vendor to restart the discovery process.